 Starting at the top of a cushion or section, lightly spritz the fabric with the alcohol.
 While the fabric is still damp (the alcohol will evaporate quickly) scrub the fabric with a sponge.

 Rinse the sponge out in plain water frequently.
-Wring well to prevent over saturating the fabric with water.
+Wring well to prevent saturating the fabric with water.

 Dry and Vacuum Again